dotxyteam/JEnterpriseServiceBus/README.md

 It is distributed under this [license](https://github.com/dotxyteam/JEnterpriseServiceBus/blob/master/j-enterprise-service-bus/LICENSE).

+# Download

+*  [Get the source code and the binaries↓](https://github.com/dotxyteam/JEnterpriseServiceBus/releases)

 # Getting started

-*   Get the archives from the download area (see below)
+*   Get the archives from the download area (see above)
     *   Choose the one corresponding to your OS
     *   Extract it
 *   Run the executable (with "--help" command-line argument to see available options)

-# Download

-*  [Get the source code and the binaries↓](https://github.com/dotxyteam/JEnterpriseServiceBus/releases)

-# Documentation

-## Concepts
+# Concepts

 - JESB allows to develop one **solution** at a time.
 - Each **solution** is composed of **plans** and **resources**.